jquast/ucs-detect/README.rst

     $ ucs-detect
     UNICODE_VERSION=12.0.0; export UNICODE_VERSION

-This variable is then used by the python wcwidth_ library, to determine how dependent python programs, such as IPython_ and others using `python-prompt-toolkit`_ render zero-width and wide unicode characters.
+This Environment Variable is then used by the python wcwidth_ library, to determine how dependent python programs, such as IPython_ and others using `python-prompt-toolkit`_ render zero-width and wide unicode characters.

 If this variable is not exported, the python wcwidth_ library assumes the latest.